 \subsection{The Repeated-Choice (RC) Model}

-The RC model, which was first proposed in \cite{TrainRevelt97mixedlogit}, is well-suited to studying network formation.
+The RC model, which was first proposed in~\cite{TrainRevelt97mixedlogit}, is well-suited to studying network formation.
 The RC model allows one to study networks with nodes whose out-degree is larger than $1$.
 Additionally, the out-degree and choice set can be different for different nodes.

-In the RC model, an individual $n$ faces a situation in which they choose among $J$ alternatives at each of $T_{n}$ times.
-The number of times at which individual $n$ makes a choice can be different for different individuals, and the set of alternatives can also be heterogeneous both across different individuals and across different choice instances of the same individual. {Similarly to Equation \eqref{mx_probability}}, the attachment probability is
+In the RC model, an individual $n$ faces a situation in which they choose from $J$ alternatives at each of $T_{n}$ times.
+The number of times at which individual $n$ makes a choice can be different for different individuals, and the set of alternatives can also be heterogeneous both across individuals and across choice instances of the same individual.
+Similarly to Equation \eqref{mx_probability}, the attachment probability is

 where $P_{njt}$ is the probability that individual $n$ chooses alternative $j$ at time $t$.
 The vector $x_{njt}$ encodes the covariates for individual $n$ choosing alternative $j$ at discrete time $t$, and $C_{nt}$ denotes the set of alternatives that are available to individual $n$ at time $t$.